markoleptic/BeatShot/README.md

   - mininum and maximum size of targets
 - customizing the audio analysis using:
   - 1-4 user defined frequency band channels (e.g. 0-87 Hz for a bass channel)
-  - band limit threshold for each band channel (The threshold value changes how sensitive the analyzer is to beats within any given channel.
-Values greater than Threshold * Average trigger this beat. higher threshold -> lower sensitivity -> less targets spawned)
+  - band limit threshold for each band channel
+    - The threshold value changes how sensitive the analyzer is to beats within any given channel.
+Values greater than Threshold * Average trigger a target to attempt to spawn. higher threshold -> lower analyzer sensitivity -> less targets spawned

 Download Development Build from Releases (BeatShot-Windows.rar) [here](https://github.com/markoleptic/BeatShot/releases/tag/v0.1.0)

+## Getting .mp3/.ogg files:

+1. To convert Spotify playlists into Youtube playlists, I use [Soundiiz](https://soundiiz.com/) (also works with Apple Music, etc.)
+2. You can use [this application](https://github.com/shaked6540/YoutubePlaylistDownloader) to download entire playlists from YouTube.
+Download and install. *You might need restart the application after you open it for the first time for it to work correctly.*
+3. Click on the cog wheel next to the "Insert a youtube link here" text.
+4. Select where you want the files to be downloaded to at the top.
+5. Under the Audio heading, make sure the box with "Convert videos to" is checked, then select either ogg or mp3.

 ## Collaboration / Copyright